Engin-Boot/capture-behavior-of-a-visit-counter-anjalimnnit/needs-director.md

   When a person enters through the sensor

-  Then increment the no of entries by 1, aggregate the total and display on the report for that day.
+  Then increment the no of entries by 1 and display on the report for that day.

   Beds, seating arrangement, parking lot provided accordingly.